KaidenWilliams/startup/README.md

 Use exceptions sparingly, utilize fallbakcks where you try to do thing in ideal way but if that doesn't work do it in non-ideal way.

 Can use prompt() function or capture input on form element.

+Dom: Document object model, name for API's that together can modify hmtl, document is root for DOM